 If you want to learn more about how we can help with responsive design or any other aspect of digital marketing, please don't hesitate to contact us today.

-By understanding these key concepts, you can make sure your website is easily accessible and usable by any device.
+Follow these key concepts now, and you can make sure your website is easily accessible and usable by any device.